 Clive’s greatest victory was at Plassey on 23 June 1757.
 The Nawab, having resumed the war, commanded 50,000 men.
 The Company’s army was about 3,000-strong.
 The Nawab’s opening cannonade was out of range, while various skirmishes were inconclusive.

 Most importantly, Mir Jafar, who commanded the Nawab’s cavalry, refused to fight.
-Clive had secretly offered to make him the new Nawab of Bengal, if Siraj was defeated.
+Clive, and his Indian banker allies the Jagat Seths, had secretly offered to make him the new Nawab of Bengal, if Siraj was defeated.

 By the end of the day, Clive was in a position to rout the Nawab’s disheartened forces.
 Mir Jafar was appointed Nawab, although he was little more than a puppet ruler.